audulus/docs/Module-Library.md

 Modulation to Octave Shift-Attenuate-Offset - Same as the Modulation to Octave Attenuate-Offset except it adds a control to shift the octave being played up or down.
 You can use this for quick easy shifts in octave that would be more difficult to program with the Modulation to Octave Attenuate-Offset alone.

 ###Octave

+A collection of octave attenuators and translators scaled to work properly with the octave signal.
+Audible frequencies range from about -5 to 5, though the octave signal can go both higher and lower than this.

 **Octave Attenuate-Offset** <br>
 Similar to the Modulation Attenuate-Offset module, but works instead with octave signals.
 Use it to create moving chord sequences by shifting octave signals up from the base note and sending them to another oscillator or two.
 Use the attenuate knob to shrink or expand the range of the incoming octave signal for interesting effects.